Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Observational data

 Data reduction was performed using ESOReflex \citep{freudling2013} version 2.11.5 and the MUSE data reduction pipeline version 2.8.9 \citep{Weilbacher2020}, both run with default settings.
 The process included the removal of known sky lines and was carried out on Tycho, a high-memory Linux workstation at the University of New South Wales in Canberra, specifically configured for handling MUSE data.
 Since no dedicated sky observations were available, background subtraction was performed using the pipeline's alternative method: computing a sky model from a specified portion of the field of view, controlled by the parameter SkyFr\_2.
 All individual data cubes were stored in a single directory, used as the pipeline’s input (with no additional calibration files).
 The final mosaic was produced by re-running the pipeline with the 39 reduced MUSE pixel tables as input, combining them into a single data cube.
 This mosaic covers a $1\mathrm{\arcmin} \times 1\mathrm{\arcmin}$ field of view, with a spatial sampling of $0.2\mathrm{\arcsec} \times 0.2\mathrm{\arcsec}$ per spaxel, and was used for all subsequent analysis.

-Since our primary areas of interest are the broad coronal emission lines from the reverse shocked ejecta, the conventional background subtraction is not sufficient as these signals have 170 times lower spectral flux compared to H$\alpha$.
-The final mosaic data cube was processed with an additional background subtraction and galactic de-reddening (\citealp[see details]{Das+2025NatAs, Ghavamian2017}).
-The data cube was then smoothed by using a Gaussian smoothing with kernel=2 in \texttt{QFitsView} for better visualization of fainter structures.
-[Fe \textsc{xiv}] $\lambda$5303 \AA\, and [S \textsc{xii}] $\lambda$7611 \AA\, emission are visualized by integrating the spectra over specific wavelength intervals ($\lambda_1$ and $\lambda_2$) corresponding to the emission features of each forbidden line.
-To remove the underlying stellar continuum, adjacent spectral regions on either side of the emission line ($\Delta \lambda_{*1}$ and $\Delta \lambda_{*2}$) are also integrated and subtracted from the signal.
-The chosen wavelength ranges for both the emission features and the surrounding continua are listed in Table 1.
+For this work, we choose the [Fe \textsc{xiv}] $\lambda$5303 \AA\, on account of being the brightest of all the coronal lines and [S \textsc{xii}] $\lambda$7611 \AA\, for being the brightest non-iron coronal line. \cite{Das+2025NatAs} provide a representative spectrum for 0509 (extracted from a region on its western side; see their Fig.~1).
+However, the overall surface brightness of the [Fe \textsc{xiv}] $\lambda$5303 \AA\, and [S \textsc{xii}] $\lambda$7611 \AA\, lines is much lower than that of H$\alpha$, which is dominated by strongly limb-brightened Balmer filaments along the outer rim of the remnant.
+Hence, conventional background subtraction was found to be insufficient.
+The final mosaic data cube was thus processed with an additional background subtraction and galactic de-reddening (\citealp[see details]{Das+2025NatAs, Ghavamian2017}).